Tracing Networks of Knowledge in the Digital Age: Tools

 \section{Tools}

 In this section, we will briefly review the tools that are used for tracing networks from digital data.
-We can broadly divide them into 3 main categories:
+We can broadly divide them into three main categories: data collection, data analysis and data visualisation.

-\textbf{Data Collection} Data collection is a fundamental phase in the process of tracing networks of knowledge.
+First of all, \textit{data collection} is a fundamental phase in the process of tracing networks of knowledge.
 Data is usually collected from digital sources such as the Web through scraping tools~\citep{mitchell2015web} or from digital platforms by means of Application Programming Interfaces (APIs) such as those provided by Twitter~\citep{twitterAPI}.
 A limited amount of data is usually available for free, such as in the case of Twitter.

-\textbf{Data Analysis} Data analysis is performed with a variety of tools from stand-alone applications such as Gephi~\citep{gephi} to purpose-built software developed using existing libraries such as NetworkX (for Python)~\citep{networkx} or igraph (available for a variety of programming languages)~\citep{igraph}.
+Secondly, \textit{data analysis} is performed with a variety of tools from stand-alone applications such as Gephi~\citep{gephi} to purpose-built software developed using existing libraries such as NetworkX (for Python)~\citep{networkx} or igraph (available for a variety of programming languages)~\citep{igraph}.
+There are also several libraries for spatial analysis, such as PySAL~\citep{pysal} for Python.

-\textbf{Data Visualisation} Various tools can be used for visualising the networks of knowledge extracted from the data at local, national and global scales.
+Finally, as far as \textit{data visualisation} is concerned, various tools can be used for representing the networks of knowledge extracted from the data at local, national and global scales.
 An emerging class of tools is represented by open source tools for visualisation.
 Examples include again Gephi~\citep{gephi} or Cytoscape~\citep{cytoscape}.
 Network data visualisation is also performed through tools developed by means of `general-purpose' programming languages and platforms for data manipulation and visualisation such as Processing~\citep{reas2007processing}.
-Other data visualisation tools include classic Geographic Information Systems~\citep{longley2015geographic}, which provide functionalities for mapping networks in the geographic space and more advanced digital cartography visualisations~\citep{cheshire2014london}.
+Other data visualisation tools include classic Geographic Information Systems~\citep{longley2015geographic}, which provide functionalities for mapping networks in the geographic space and more advanced digital cartography visualisations~\citep{cheshire2014}.